 - Doctor of Philosophy: 41

-All students now complete a new “Entering Student Survey” as part of their introductory Gateway course at B. H. Carroll Theological Institute.
+All students now complete a new “Entering Student Survey” as part of their introductory Gateway course at B. H. Carroll Theological Seminary.
 The following figures are based on a survey of entering students conducted August 2020-September 2022.

 - 73% of entering students work more than 20 hours per week

 - 70% of entering students enrolled on a part-time basis